Membership renewal letters were posted to all current members on 9th December.

 This website will continue to be updated from time to time with news and information for current and prospective members.

-Please ensure that you renew both your EDMAC and BMFA memberships before flying on the Downs in 2020.
+Please ensure that you renew both your EDMAC and BMFA memberships before flying (pandemic-permitting) on the Downs in 2021.

 The quickest and easiest way to renew is to use your Internet or Telephone Banking service to make your payment direct to our account rather than writing and posting a cheque.
 Account details are on the renewal letter and you do not need to return the form.